GideonWhite1029/Horizon-Documentation/Writerside/topics/Configuration-Files.md

     crafter-1-gt-delay: false # Crafter has 1 redstone teak
     disable-packet-limit: true # Disables the packet sending limit (Useful if you are using Litematic to insert a large building into the world)
     disableMovedWronglyThreshold: false # Disables any Moved Wrongly Threshold
+    secure-seed: false # Protecting the seed from attempts to calculate or hack
+    stack:
+      max-item-stack-count: 0 # Change the maximum stack of discarded items
+      max-container-destroy-count: 0 # Change the maximum stack of items when breaking a container (chests, hoppers, etc.)
   utils:
     hopper-counter: false # Adds the /counter command
     use_virtual_thread_for_async_scheduler: false # Use virtual streams instead of regular ones